Aiono Alec Ekeroma

 Aiono Alec Joseph Ekeroma ONZM (born c.
-1958) is a Samoan physician, academic, and civil servant.
+1958) is a Samoan physician, academic, civil servant, and politician.
 He was the first Pacific academic to hold a professorial role in a specialised area of medicine in New Zealand.
-He helped establish the National University of Samoa's medical school, and currently serves as the university's vice-chancellor.
+He helped establish the National University of Samoa's medical school, and served as the university's vice-chancellor.
+In 2025 he was elected to the Legislative Assembly of Samoa.